ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 `!important` MUST NOT be used outside of this layer and SHOULD not be used here either.

+# Colors

+* Outside of the Settings layer, all colors MUST be defined by using variables and you MUST NOT assign hex, rgb, hsl or other independent color values in lower layers.
+This means an attribute like `color: #564` is not allowed otside of Settings.
+* You MUST use functions (like `color: darken(@other-variable, 10%)`) to create new colors only on the Settings and Tool layers.
+You SHOULD create new color shades only if there is no other suitable option available yet.
+* In Settings, all new color values MUST be defined in the colors file.
+Later those values can be reassigned to other variables, but the values  MUST NOT be changed anymore.
+E.g. `@il-modal-bg` can be defined outside the colors section,  but should be assigned directly to a variable from the colors section.
+E.g. `il-modal-bg: @il-primary-container-bg`, and not `il-modal-bg: darken(@il-primary-container-bg, 15%)` or similar.
+* Shortforms MUST be used in less and CSS.
+E.g. `#efe`, instead of `#eeffee`.
+* Only use lowercase for color codes in less and CSS.
+E.g. `#efe`, instead of `#EFE`.
+* You SHOULD use the already existing extended color variants to generate colors for components displaying areas or labels that need to be differentiated by colors such as charts.

 # Naming Conventions

 Many existing names do not follow this naming conventions, but future projects MUST use the following guidelines.